 Using a Risk Assessment Matrix to Make the Office Decision

 Often used by businesses and other organizations, risk assessment matrices help decision-makers consider the riskiness of a choice at a glance.
 When reading a matrix, first identify the choices you’re assessing — in this case, working from home, working from the office, or a mix of the two.
 Then, identify the factors that go into making those choices.
-The factors we will consider are public health, family psychology, personal career, and family economics.
+The factors we will consider are public and personal health, family psychology, personal career, and family economics.

 A risk matrix compares the severity of the potential consequences of a factor (from 0 to 5, or insignificant to catastrophic) to the likelihood of it happening.
 By putting those values into a color-coded table, you can get an immediate sense of the riskiness of a choice such as returning to the office.

-For each choice, the four factors can fall into three different color categories: green, yellow, and red.
+For each choice, the four factors you’re considering can fall into three different color categories: green, yellow, and red.
 Green means that the risk is low enough that you can make the choice without worry.
 Yellow means that you can go ahead with some precautions.
 If a factor falls in the red, be afraid.
 Stop and reduce risk before moving forward.

 Different choices have different mixes of red, yellow, and green factors.
 No choice is perfect, but the “total score” for each choice can help you get a sense of the risk associated with it.
 That score is calculated by multiplying the severity of a factor’s consequences (0 to 5) by the likelihood of those consequences occurring, with Very Unlikely being 1 and Very Likely being 4.
 The higher the total score, the riskier the choice is.